investxltd/inx-token-sale/README.md

   * Ability to manage a `kyc` address list for contributors who are permitted to participate in the token sale
     * If the sender of a transaction is not in the `kyc` list the transaction is rejected
     * A third party solution is used for formal KYC/AML approval, the contract can be updated with approved accounts
-  * The crowdsale is **pausable** which can stop any more contributors from participating in case of error, fault etc
+  * The crowdsale has a `paused` flag which can stop any more contributors from participating.
+This flag can be reversed to enable the token sale again.
   * Manages a `inxWhitelist` of approved accounts that can add and remove accounts from the `kyc` address list

 ## Deployment